MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Get-MgServicePrincipalClaimMappingPolicyByRef.md

 # Get-MgServicePrincipalClaimMappingPolicyByRef

 ## SYNOPSIS
-List the claimsMappingPolicy objects that are assigned to a servicePrincipal.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaServicePrincipalClaimMappingPolicyByRef](/powershell/module/Microsoft.Graph.Beta.Applications/Get-MgBetaServicePrincipalClaimMappingPolicyByRef?view=graph-powershell-beta)
+The claimsMappingPolicies assigned to this service principal.
+Supports $expand.

 ## SYNTAX